maheshsalunkhe07/maheshsalunkhe07/README.md

 - Data accuracy directly impacts downstream automation and intelligence
 - Failures are costly and often non-obvious

-At FoodBridge, I contribute to end-to-end QA for a supply-chain platform that connects sellers, buyers, and partners, ensuring order, pricing, inventory, and onboarding workflows remain stable as the system scales.
+At FoodBridge, I contribute to end-to-end QA for a supply-chain platform that connects sellers, buyers and partners, ensuring order, pricing, inventory and onboarding workflows remain stable as the system scales.

 Previously, at Gaply, I automated the platform’s core AI gap analysis workflow.